stratomercata/stratomercata-website/source/_videos/are-corporate-chains-back.md

 And it sort of, it led to like a strangulation where you would kind of just need to like let it bloom a little bit.
 And that's what the public chains did.
 They also had the incentive mechanism and it's not like there's a ton of corporate usage of public chains now, although I guess there's like institutional style financial usage that's now quite large.

-But even for like, I think you'll see some corporate operational stuff, which again, the like stable coin, you know, global clearing remittance, settlement remittance stuff is starting to get there.
+But even for like, I think you'll see some corporate operational stuff, which again, the like stablecoin, you know, global clearing remittance, settlement remittance stuff is starting to get there.
 I think that will happen the way I described, as opposed to, again, like these folks all have done extremely heavy IT implementations.
-Like I've heard that at least in the era when Oracle and SAP were big at it, on average, an ERP implementation takes 5% of global revenue, no matter the size.
+Like I've heard that at least in the era when [Oracle](https://oracle.com) and [SAP](https://sap.com) were big at it, on average, an [ERP](https://en.wikipedia.org/wiki/Enterprise_resource_planning) implementation takes 5% of global revenue, no matter the size.

 So like the bigger you are, just like, I think [Victor]({{ '/people/victor-wong/' | relative_url }}), maybe you mentioned to me once like working on one for like a full decade.

 [[36:06]](https://www.youtube.com/watch?v=2BR6nodzzos&t=2166s) **Victor:**
-When I started at a company, they had already been working on an SAP implementation.
+When I started at a company, they had already been working on an [SAP](https://sap.com) implementation.
 And when I left six years later, they were still working on it.
 So it was just like, yeah, the project.

 [[36:22]](https://www.youtube.com/watch?v=2BR6nodzzos&t=2182s) **Kieren:**
 It's hard to do things incrementally in corporate, but in part, it's because it's super complicated and very regulated and whatever, but it's also mentality too.
 Like, just kind of like turn it on and then just start it.
 I mentioned this is what happened with the cloud.

 Like they're like, all right, let me just do this one little thing.
 And it's easy.
 And you keep just putting more and more on there.

-And now you have like, I think like [JP Morgan](https://jpmorgan.com/) turned almost all of its on-prem stuff off and it's all on [Amazon](https://amazon.com/) or all on, you know?
+And now you have like, I think like [JP Morgan](https://jpmorgan.com/) turned almost all of its on-prem stuff off and it's all on [Amazon](https://aws.amazon.com) or all on, you know?
 So I think that was the problem.
 And the consortium model really means you gotta like pre-think and have like multi-party agreements with everybody.

 And like, then it's, you know, the negotiation was endless.
 It's hard to do the data modeling.
 You know, I think that was the problem at its core.